ibm-cloud-docs/containers/cs_cli_devtools.md

    <dd>The name of the space that you want to send logs to.
 This value is valid only for log type <code>ibm</code> and is optional.
 If you do not specify a space, logs are sent to the account level.</dd>
    <dt><code>--org <em>CLUSTER_ORG</em></code></dt>
    <dd>The name of the org that the space is in.
 This value is valid only for log type <code>ibm</code> and is required if you specified a space.</dd>
+   <dt><code>--app-paths</code></dt>
+     <dd>Optionally skips validation of the org and space names when they are specified.
+Skipping validation decreases processing time, but an invalid logging configuration will not correctly forward logs.</dd>
+   <dt><code>--app-containers</code></dt>
+     <dd>The path on their containers that the apps are logging to.
+To forward logs with source type <code>application</code>, you must provide a path.
+To specify more than one path, use a comma separated list.
+Example: <code>/var/log/myApp1/&ast;,/var/log/myApp2/&ast;</code></dd>
    <dt><code>--type <em>LOG_TYPE</em></code></dt>
    <dd>The log forwarding protocol that you want to use.
 Currently, <code>syslog</code> and <code>ibm</code> are supported.
 This value is required.</dd>
    <dt><code>--json</code></dt>
    <dd>Optionally prints the command output in JSON format.</dd>
+   <dt><code>--skipValidation</code></dt>
+   <dd>Optionally skips validation of the org and space names when they are specified.
+Skipping validation decreases processing time, but an invalid logging configuration will not correctly forward logs.</dd>
    </dl>

 **Example for log type `ibm`**: